-Sell Your Mineral Rights in Burke County County, ND
+Sell Your Mineral Rights in Burke County, ND

-If you own mineral rights in Burke County, North Dakota, you're sitting on acreage in the heart of the Williston Basin — one of the most productive oil-bearing regions in the United States.
-Activity here is real, Bakken development continues, and your rights may be worth more than you think.
-Let's figure out exactly what you have.
+If you own mineral rights in Burke County, you're sitting on acreage in the Williston Basin — one of the most proven oil-producing regions in North America.
+Activity here is real but measured, and what your rights are worth depends heavily on where exactly your acres sit relative to active development.
+Let's walk you through what's happening on the ground right now.

 ASSET OVERVIEW